Maradu: Demographics

-As per the 2011 Indian census, Maradu has a total population of 44,704 and a population density of 3,620 PD/km2.
+As per the 2011 census of India, Maradu has a total population of 44,704 and a population density of 3,620 PD/km2.
 Of this, 49.6% are male and 50.4% are female.
 8.01% of the population is under 6 years of age.
 Scheduled Castes and Scheduled Tribes constitute 17.28% and 0.40% of the population respectively.
 The total literacy rate was 97.2% (98.3% for males and 96.04% for females), which is higher than the state average of 94% and the national average of 74.04%.

 Religion

 According to the 2011 census, Hindus are the plurality with 49% of the population adhering to the religion.
 Christians form a significant minority, constituting 36% of the population.
 Muslims constitute 15% of the population.

+Governance

+It is administered by the Maradu Municipality, established in November 2010.
+The municipality is divided into 35 wards, each represented by an elected councillor, who together form the municipal council.
+The municipality is headed by a chairperson and a deputy chairperson, elected from among its members.

 Culture

 Local media

 Maradu News is an news network which provides news updates in Maradu and the surrounding areas.

 The organisation shows news related to politics, local events, crime, and obituaries.